Deadly bird flu reappears in US commercial poultry flocks in Utah and South Dakota

 Bird flu infections in humans are relatively rare and aren’t considered a food safety risk.
 But as it hits other species, including some mammals, scientists fear the virus could evolve to spread more easily among people.
 Cambodia this week reported its third human death from bird flu this year.

 Agriculture officials consider this year’s cases to be part of last year’s outbreak, which reached the U.S. in February 2022 after spreading in Europe.
 The U.S. has imposed periodic restrictions on poultry imports from Europe to limit the potential for spread.
+Thompson said the virus never completely went away, unlike in 2015, and that the version now circulating is essentially the same that spread last year.

 “Were just encouraging bird owners to make sure they’re increasing their biosecurity practices because avian flu is still out there and it’s easy to contract,” said Bailee Woolstenhulme, spokesperson for the Utah Department of Agriculture and Food.